 Circulation and Access.
 With the deferral of the underground pedestrian connector, pedestrians would use the existing network of sidewalks and crosswalks in the vicinity of the Transit Center as they do currently to travel to/from the Transit Center and the BART/Muni Metro Embarcadero Station.
 The 2018 Final SEIS/EIR analyzed sidewalk and crosswalk levels of service for the 2040 Cumulative Condition without the underground pedestrian connector.
 This assessment considered future growth, including the development expected from implementation of the Transit Center District Plan.
 The analysis estimated pedestrian levels of services for crosswalks and street corners at the Beale Street/Market Street and Beale Street/Mission Street intersections during the weekday midday and PM peak periods, because these locations and times would be the most affected without this project component.
-The 2018 Final SEIS/EIR reported that all crosswalks and intersection corners at the two intersections would operate at acceptable LOS D or better, except for the west crosswalk and the northeast and the northwest corners at the Beale Street/Mission Street intersection during the PM peak hour, which were estimated to operate at LOS E.
+The 2018 Final SEIS/EIR reported that all crosswalks and intersection corners at the two intersections would operate at acceptable LOS D or better, except for the west crosswalk and the northeast and the northwest corners at the Beale Street/Mission Street intersection during the Northwest corners at the Beale Street/Mission Street intersections would operate at acceptable LOS D or better, except for the west crosswalk and the northeast and the northwest corners at the Beale Street/Mission Street intersection during the PM peak hour, which were estimated to operate at LOS E.